weizman/temp-website/page-what-is-a-realm-in-js.md

 As part of my long term research around browser JavaScript security, in the past year I have been focusing specifically on [security for realms ⭐️](https://github.com/weizman/awesome-JavaScript-realms-security).

-Due to the rise of dependencies based development, the JavaScript ecosystem (and the browser JavaScript ecosystem in particular) is far more vulnerable to what we know as ["supply chain attacks"](https://en.wikipedia.org/wiki/Supply_chain_attack) - and the ability to create new realms in JavaScript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that I recommend reading [my previous post](https://twitter.com/WeizmanGal/status/1576942106156810240) on this).
+Due to the rise of dependencies-based development, the JavaScript ecosystem (and the browser JavaScript ecosystem in particular) is far more vulnerable to what we know as ["supply chain attacks"](https://en.wikipedia.org/wiki/Supply_chain_attack) - and the ability to create new realms in JavaScript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why that is I recommend reading [my previous post](https://twitter.com/WeizmanGal/status/1576942106156810240) on this).

-The realms security field is far from being properly addressed, and I hope to gradually fix that starting buy introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat) (stay tuned).
+The realms security field is far from being properly addressed, and I hope to gradually fix that starting by introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat) (stay tuned).

-But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct yet an **informal** and educational way.
+But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct, yet **informal** and educational way.

-> *NOTE: The context of this post is focused around browser JavaScript, therefore it may apply to JavaScript in general but that is not guaranteed.*
+> *NOTE: The context of this post is focused around browser JavaScript, therefore it may apply to JavaScript in general, but that is not guaranteed.*

 ## A [realm](https://tc39.es/ecma262/#sec-code-realms) - the world where JavaScript lives

 You can informally think of a realm as basically an ecosystem in which a JavaScript program lives.
-And just like any other ecosystem, it includes different elements that JavaScript programs must get in order to exist within it.
+And just like any other ecosystem, it includes different elements that JavaScript programs must have in order to exist within it.

 So - what do JavaScript programs need?

 ### 1) A [global execution environment](https://tc39.es/ecma262/#sec-global-environment-records)

 In JavaScript, there can be many different scripts running in the same environment.
-Scripts can form scopes which are canonical execution environments where inner scopes can access variables of outer scopes, but not the other way around:
+Scripts can form [scopes](https://developer.mozilla.org/en-US/docs/Glossary/Scope) which are canonical execution environments in which values and expressions are "visible" or can be referenced.
+Scopes can also be layered in a hierarchy, so that child scopes have access to parent scopes, but not vice versa:

 ```html
 <script>